 Pre-planning your funeral ceremony can take some of the organisational and financial stresses off of your relatives after your death, and ensure that you get the kind of funeral or cremation ceremony you want.
-However, don’t feel pressured to plan it down to the very last detail.
+However, pre-planning can offer several benefits, and it is generally recommended to do so while still alive.

 Art Urn for Human Ashes "The Passage" by Pulvis - buy now

 Here are some tips why you should consider the idea of planning your funeral or cremation ahead...

 Let's start with the one of the most important decisions you should make: Cremation, Burial Or Donation?